genepi/cloudgene/docs/daemon/configuration.md

 # Configuration

 This page helps you to configure Cloudgene and describes all parameters of the `settings.yaml`file.
+When you change a parameter in the file, you have to **restart** your Cloudgene instance to see the change in action.

 ## Database connection